jneidel/dotfiles/videos.md

 - "If you want to improve your life, don't do it by adding extra junk to it, do it by taking things away": [Do you know the Via Negativa](https://www.youtube.com/watch?v=WjBIqnTC1nk)
 - Why social media isn't that great for you: [Social Media: Anything for Upcummies! ⬆🍆💦💦](https://www.youtube.com/watch?v=YjbyDU0WzYI)

+### Political

 - The dangers of spreading unresearched information as if it were the truth: [Understanding Superficial Political Opinions](https://www.youtube.com/watch?v=2vVEV2gLxGY)
+- Why you should care about climate change: [The Apocalypse - ContraPoints](https://www.youtube.com/watch?v=S6GodWn4XMM)